Chinese-born executive pleads guilty in U.N. bribery case

 The defendant entered her plea before U.S. District Judge George Daniels in Manhattan federal court.
 She faces up to five years in prison on each FCPA count.
 A sentencing date has not been set.
 Her lawyer declined to comment.

-Wang, a naturalized U.S. citizen, is among several people charged by U.S. prosecutors since 2015 over alleged influence-peddling linked to the U.N.
+Wang is among several people charged by U.S. prosecutors since 2015 over alleged influence-peddling linked to the United Nations.

 One defendant, billionaire Macau developer Ng Lap Seng, was found guilty last July by a Manhattan jury on bribery charges.

-Wang admitted to having in April 2013 wired $500,000 to win favors for her late husband and another man.

-Prosecutors have said the bribe was solicited by John Ashe, a former U.N. ambassador from Antigua and Barbuda who was also General Assembly president.

-Wang was vice president of South-South News, a U.N.-focused media group, and an organization whose stated mission was to promote U.N. development goals and sustainable development.
+Wang, a naturalized U.S. citizen, had been vice president of South-South News, a U.N.-focused media group, and an organization with the stated mission of promoting U.N. development goals and sustainable development.

 Both were led by Francis Lorenzo, a former deputy U.N. ambassador from the Dominican Republic.
 Prosecutors have said Ng founded South-South News and used it as a bribery conduit.

+Wang admitted on Wednesday to having in April 2013 wired $500,000 that had been solicited by John Ashe, a former U.N. ambassador from Antigua and Barbuda who was also General Assembly president, to win one such post.

+She also admitted to having failed to report about $2 million of income in total for the 2010 to 2013 tax years.

-The complaint said Lorenzo understood from speaking with Ashe that some of the “hundreds of thousands of dollars” that Wang paid was meant for Antiguan officials, including the prime minister at the time, who was not identified.
+Prosecutors have said Lorenzo understood from having spoken with Ashe that some of Wang’s payment was meant for Antiguan officials including the prime minister, who was not identified.

 Ashe died in an accident at his home in June 2016.
 Lorenzo pleaded guilty to bribery and money laundering charges.
 Prosecutors last week asked a judge to sentence Ng to more than six years in prison.

-Reporting by Jonathan Stempel in New York; Editing by Dan Grebler and Susan Thomas
+Reporting by Jonathan Stempel in New York; Editing by Susan Thomas and Alistair Bell